chandru-03/Book-It-Now/README.md

 # 🎬 Book-It-Now

 A full-featured movie, sports, and event ticket booking web application built with React, Redux, and JSON Server.
-It includes seat selection, payment, authentication, admin dashboard, and more — similar to platforms like BookMyShow.
+It includes seat selection, payment, authentication, admin dashboard, and more — similar to platforms like BookMyShow and District.

 ---